Free Consultation

 You’re already intuiting it: the same energy that once kept you alive (that fight-ready nervous system) is the same one that now keeps you awake when it should be resting.

-Let’s unpack it clearly, from both lenses we operate through — physiological and yogic:
+Let’s unpack it clearly, from both lenses we operate through — physiological and yogic.

 Neurophysiological View